LiorZ/hdac8_thesis/thesis.rst

 	In recent years interesting evidence is accumulating, indicating that this is only the tip of the iceberg.
 Wilson *et al.* showed for the first time that HDAC8 together with Sirt-1 and p300 form an acetylation switch that modulates the transcriptional activity of Estrogen-Related receptor :raw-math:`$\alpha$` (ERR :raw-math:`$\alpha$`), but what's more intriguing is that HDAC8 was found to deacetylate ERR :raw-math:`$\alpha$` itself which is not a histone protein at all.
 Although it is known for quite some time that various HDACs have the ability to deacetylate non-histone substrates, particularly HDAC1 [40]_  [41]_ - this was the first time that HDAC8 was captured in such a mechanism.
 A recent study showed that HDAC8 also deacetylates SMC3 - a subunit of the cohesin complex that mediates sister chromatid cohesion.
 Failure to deacetylate this particular protein might cause CdLS (Cornelia de Lange syndrome) - a genetic disease whose patients suffer from retardation and overall deformity [63]_.

-	HDAC1 was the first HDAC to be identified back in 1996 [27]_ and since then, 18 others were confirmed by various groups [citations].
+	HDAC1 was the first HDAC to be identified back in 1996 [27]_ and since then, 18 others were confirmed by various groups [68]_ [69]_ [70]_.
 These enzymes can be divided to 4 subclasses, I-IV, based on their evolutionary descent (see Figure :ref:`hdacphylo`).
 HDAC8 is unique among all the other HDACs - it possesses several features that make it a great model for studying the biological role of deacetylation.
 It is the only HDAC that is found as a single polypeptide *in vivo* [34]_ , the rest are found as high molecular weight multiprotein complexes.
 Furthermore, it is much easier to work with experimentally since most purified recombinant HDACs are enzymatically inactive [35]_.
-Therefore, we conclude that from a structural biology perspective, HDAC8 is the best model among mammalian HDACs.
+Therefore, we conclude that from a structural biology perspective, HDAC8 is the best model among mammalian HDACs for studying the biologcal role played by deacetylation.

+..
+(DONE) ORA: Model for what?
+..
+LIOR: Right, bad phrasing... fixed.

 .. figure:: images/hdac_phylo.png
 	:scale: 35%